Kilimanjaro Safaris at Disney’s Animal Kingdom (With Lots of Photos)

 In this article, we visit Kilimanjaro Safaris at Disney’s Animal Kingdom.
 This article includes photos of the safari including the wildlife you’ll encounter.

 “Come see nature in its wildlife on the Kilimanjaro Safaris at Disney’s Animal Kingdom.”
-That sounds like one of the many slogans you might find in Africa at Disney World’s Animal Kingdom
+That sounds like one of the quotes you might find in the Harambe area of the park.

 Here are a few quick reference details for the safari ride at Animal Kingdom.

 Seats Per Vehicle:

 4-5 per row of the safari vehicle

 Try to do it at least twice!
 No two

 safaris are alike.

 Kilimanjaro Safaris is located in the Africa section of Disney’s Animal Kingdom.
 After you cross the bridge between Discovery Island and Africa, you’ll continue straight toward the back of the park.